 My friend was just telling me last night about weddings in Morocco.
 You send out invitations, but are not required to RSVP, and then you never know how many people will come.
 However, you don’t start eating until everyone arrives, but again, you never know how many are going to come, so sometimes the eating does not begin until 3 in the morning!
 Crazy!

 Well at the beginning of these feasts, you are always served a huge salad course.
 Generally, for a group of 10, at least a dozen little salads are expected.
 I was a bit short on time, so I only managed 3, so we will call this a “mini salad course.”
-Next weekend, I will add the remaining recipes after I take some better photos!
+Check out the rest of the recipes for Moroccan salads, which I made for the official Moroccan feast here!

 The salads are not what we are accustomed to.
 Some I can more closely refer to as slaws, or sauces, or dips, Moroccan salads are sometimes made almost entirely out of meat!
 It is really more of an antipasti course.
 They are meant to excite your appetite for the very very large meal to come!